 Self Portrait – Selfie.

-This is where I want to step in and share with you my experience, as a professional photographer, on how to get a better selfie – keeping in mind that there is more to photography than just using mobile phones.
+This is where I want to step in and share with you my experience, as a professional portrait photographer, on how to get a better selfie – keeping in mind that there is more to photography than just using mobile phones.

-Developing new and creative photography idea.
+Developing new and creative ideas for Self Portrait.

 As a professional portrait photographer I don’t get to be photographed a lot, not to say not at all, even when alone, barley I think of taking pictures of myself (the so called selfie) – just never got in the habit.